 As the best overall high-sided litter box, the IRIS Open Top Litter Box with Shield has extra-tall walls that extend across three sides to contain spray and mess within the box where it belongs!
 The open top and lowered front give your cat easy access into this box, making it especially suitable for spraying cats that don’t like being enclosed in a litter box with a lid.

 The deep base means you can put plenty of litter in here for cats that like to dig.
-For easy cleaning, the sides can be removed from the base, and the high-shine finish on the plastic makes it resistant to dirt and debris.
+For easy cleaning, the high side litter box sides can be removed from the base, and the high-shine finish on the plastic makes it resistant to dirt and debris.
 The base of the box has molded feet and a recessed bottom, helping to keep this box safe and secure on any surface.

 2. Van Ness High Sides Cat Litter Pan — Best Value

 As the best litter box for high spraying cats for the money, the Van Ness High Sides Cat Litter Pan is a giant box that measures 21.25 x 17.75 x 9 inches.
 This makes it the perfect choice for large male cats that spray.
 Besides helping to contain spray, the high sides keep litter inside the box, which is especially useful if your cat loves to dig.

 The highly polished finish of this high side litter box means it’s excellent at resisting odors and stains.
 As a bonus, this litter box is made with 20% recycled plastic.
 The high sides and open top make this a great choice for cats that don’t like to feel enclosed.
 However, bear in mind that this may not contain all urine sprays, depending on where your cat tends to direct their spray.